submariner-io/enhancements/lighthouse/aggregate-service-import.md

 subsequent exporting clusters to reuse it, assuming they have matching port lists.

 1. First exporting cluster creates a `ServiceImport` on the broker.
-1. Subsequent exporting clusters reuse the existing `ServiceImport`.
+1. Subsequent exporting clusters reuse the existing `ServiceImport`, updating the status to include the id of the exporting cluster.
 1. Exporting clusters create and sync `EndpointSlices` to the broker with the service VIP and a `multicluster.kubernetes.io/service-name` label that matches the `ServiceImport`.
 1. All clusters sync the `ServiceImport` and `EndpointSlices` from the broker.

-Looking at the `ServiceImport` merging in more detail, the MCS specification asks for all port definitions from the `ServiceExports` to be combined in the merged `ServiceImport`.
-This means that an exporting cluster would need to merge its port definitions into the `ServiceImport`.
-Conversely, when removing a `ServiceExport` any merged port definitions would need to be removed.
-However an exporting cluster only has visibility of its local `ServiceExport` so cannot unmerge with the information available locally.

-Note: It is an open question what behaviour is expected when a connection request for service port is directed to a cluster that does not expose that port.

-The notion that services are equivalent when they have matching name and namespace but different port lists seems problematic.
-It is preferable to set `ServiceExport` status to conflict for any differences between the exported services.
-By choosing to be strict about service equivalence, we avoid having to perform any port list merging or unmerging on the `ServiceImport`.
+Submariner will take a strict approach to service equivalence where the namespace, name and port lists must match in order for exported services to be considered equivalent.
+This is stricter than the MCS specification and is discussed further below in "Deviation from MCS".
+A `ServiceExport` with the same namespace and name as an existing `ServiceImport` but which does not meet the strict equivalence critera will have its status set to conflict.

 ### DNS Resolution

 Lighthouse currently implements DNS resolution by round-robin load balancing between the `ServiceImports` that match the namespace/name pair.
-With a merged `ServiceImport`, the per-cluster service VIPs are stored on the `EndpointSlices`.
+With a merged `ServiceImport`, the per-cluster service VIPs will be stored on the `EndpointSlices`.
 DNS resolution will select from the `EndpointSlices` associated with the `ServiceImport` instead of using `ServiceImports` directly.

 DNS Resolution behaviour for headless services will remain unchanged.